1978

 Shattered/Respectable/Far Away Eyes/Love In Vain/Tumbling Dice/

-Happy/Sweet Little Sixteen/Brown Sugar/Jumping Jack Flash)
+Happy/Sweet Little Sixteen/Brown Sugar/Jumpin' Jack Flash)

 780718B July: US TV (NBC) ‘News’.
 Report on US tour, incl.